Frequently Asked Questions

 FAQs

 In terms of research postgraduate programmes, a PhD or MPhil degree is awarded to a student who, upon completing an approved programme of study and research, submits a thesis presenting the results of his/her research and satisfies the examiners in an oral examination (and other examinations if required) in matters relevant to the subject of the thesis.
-Students must also complete all of the required coursework before submitting their theses.
+For more study information about Research Postgraduate programmes, please click here.

-What are the eligibility criteria for PhD or MPhil admission?
+2. What are the entrance requirements for PhD or MPhil admission?
 What are the English language requirements?

 Please click here for the University’s admission requirements and English language requirements.